alexhenao001/MarsRovers/README.md

 # Design

-The first steps in designing the solution were to understand the problem.
-Rovers need to be able to move within a grid where the upper bounds are provided in a text file.
-The information for the Rover instantiation and commands to execute are also provided in this same text file.
+The first steps in designing the solution were to understand the problem and understand the basic features Rovers and ControlTower should have.
+Once some basic features were whiteboarded the algorithm to accomplish the calculations were devised.

-There is some notion of fleet command provided by a singleton class.

-Rovers should be able to process a single command

-Rovers should only move if it's safe
+Most of the time in this project was spent whiteboarding the necessary classes, methods, and algorithms to fullfil the requirements.
+Unit tests were created before the logic was added to the core classes of the project.

+The unit tests allowed the implemenation phase to follow a direction/track to stay on and ensure that the different areas of the code had proepr coverage.
+Changes to the implementation made subtle changes apparent because tests which were passing began to fail.
+This again ensured that we would not lose functionality.

 ## Assumptions
 The application solutions assume that the data provided in the file is sound and structured as the problem describes.
 This assumption also includes that for every Rover data line in the input file there is a corresponding command data line.